 In some sense, $\tau$ is a ``better'' map to $\Z$ than the one arising from the presentation of $G$ as a free-by-cyclic group.
 First consider its kernel:

 \begin{lem} The kernel of the map $\tau$ is a finitely generated free group. \end{lem}

+This follows from the computation of the relevant BNS invariants in \cite[Corollary 3.2]{CashenLevittBNS}, but can be proved by more elementary methods as follows:

 \begin{proof} Consider the action of the kernel on the GBS tree $T$.
 This action is free -- non-trivial elements of vertex stabilisers are not in the kernel of $\tau$ -- and so the kernel is a free group.
 It remains to show it is finitely generated.
-To do this consider, $\overline{\tau}$, defined by passing to the quotient by $\tau(\delta)$.
-The kernel of this map is finitely generated (as a finite index subgroup of a finitely generated group), and we claim it is the direct product $\ker(\tau) \times \langle \delta \rangle$.
-(Notice that $\delta$ has non-trivial image under $\tau$, so there is no intersection and this is a direct product.)
+To do this consider $\overline{\tau}$, defined by passing to the quotient by $\tau(\delta)$.